ashi009/node-fast-crc32c/README.md

 When using hardware acceleration, CRC-32C is about 7x ~ 9x faster than software
 implemented CRC-32C.

-_Note: Current software implementation didn't reflect that.
-But no slower than other tabled based CRC-32._

 **Benchmark**

 The 3 tested implementations are: